Hearing the Order: Investigating Position Bias in Large Audio-Language Models: Identifying Position Bias in LALMs

 \subsubsection{Metrics}

 For evaluation, we report several types of metrics.
 First, we use accuracy, which is defined as the proportion of correctly answered samples relative to the total number of samples in a dataset.
 Second, we report $\Delta$ accuracy, which measures the difference in accuracy between the original dataset and the reassigned-answer setting, thereby quantifying robustness to positional shuffling.
-Finally, we adopt two widely used measures to analyze selection bias, Relative Standard Deviation (RSD)~\cite{reif2024beyond} and Choice Kullback-Leibler Divergence (CKLD)~\cite{choi-etal-2025-mitigating}.
+Finally, we adopt two widely used measures to analyze position bias, Relative Standard Deviation (RSD)~\cite{reif2024beyond} and Choice Kullback-Leibler Divergence (CKLD)~\cite{choi-etal-2025-mitigating}.
 These metrics are formally defined as:

 where $k$ denotes the number of choices, $s_i$ is the accuracy of the $i$-th choice, and $\bar{s}$ is the mean accuracy across choices.
 In the CKLD metric, $p_i$ represents the proportion of predictions for the $i$-th choice, while $q_i$ denotes the proportion of the ground-truth label.
+We use these two metrics for a comprehensive evaluation, following~\cite{choi-etal-2025-mitigating}.